Satzil/horses_vs_humans/README.md

 ![enter image description here](https://github.com/Satzil/horses_vs_humans/blob/main/images/accuracy_with_augmentation.png?raw=true)
 ![enter image description here](https://github.com/Satzil/horses_vs_humans/blob/main/images/loss_with_augmentation.png?raw=true)

-From the results, it is very clear that the image augmentation didn't help the model to address the issue of overfitting and it resulted in an increase of noise in the accuracy and loss validation sets.
+From the results, it is very clear that the image augmentation didn't help the model to address the issue of overfitting and it resulted in an increase of noise in the accuracy and loss of validation sets.

 It is because the image augmentation is not suitable for every dataset and it may even result in worse accuracy.
 To check the performance of augmentation on the other dataset, the cats vs. dogs dataset is used.
-The same model was used to train the model on the cats vs. dogs dataset with augmentation.
+The same model was used to train on the cats vs. dogs dataset with augmentation.

 > Accuracy of cats vs. dogs dataset with augmentation